 Floyd Rose Tremolos for Left Hand Guitars: No-Names, Fakes, Unknowns, and Never Left Handed

-Gaskell Guitars Australia
+- Gaskell Guitars Australia

-• 16 min read
+- 19 min read

-The following is the ultimate guide on left handed Floyd Rose tremolos: genuine, licensed, and proprietary - past and present.
+The following information is the definitive guide on Floyd Rose tremolos (and variants) with a special (but not exclusive) emphasis on left-handed guitars: genuine, licensed, and proprietary - past and present.
 Nowhere else on the internet will you find all this information in one place.

 This article is in five parts: